ga4gh/ga4gh-starter-kit-passport-ui/README.md

 can send requests either via your favorite API platform (such as [Postman](https://www.postman.com/)), or via the [python scripts](./utils) present in this document.

 If you are going to be sending the requests via the python scripts, you should confirm you have the correct python modules installed:

 *Note: You should replace `python` with `python3`, and `pip` with `pip3` if you are using Python 3 for the commands below.*
 1. Confirm python is installed by running:
+    - If not installed, visit [python.org](https://www.python.org/downloads/) to download and install it.
 ```
 python --version
 ```
-2. If not installed, visit [python.org](https://www.python.org/downloads/) to download and install it.
-3. The `pip` module should come pre-installed, you can check by running the command:
+2. The `pip` module should come pre-installed, you can check by running the command:
+    - If `pip` is not available, visit the [pip documentation website](https://pip.pypa.io/en/stable/installation/) to set it up.
 ```
 pip --version
 ```
-4. If `pip` is not available, visit the [pip documentation website](https://pip.pypa.io/en/stable/installation/) to set it up.
-5. Download the required python modules by running the command:
+3. Download the required python modules by running the command:
-    *choose the correct command depending on your python version*
 ```
 pip install -r requirements.txt
 ```